ericallam/docrails/guides/source/active_record_querying.md

 as long as they have no ordering, since the method needs to force an order internally to iterate.

-If an order is present in the receiver the behaviour depends on the flag [`config.active_record.error_on_ignored_order`][].
+If an order is present in the receiver the behavior depends on the flag [`config.active_record.error_on_ignored_order`][].
 If true, `ArgumentError` is raised, otherwise the order is ignored and a warning issued, which is the default.
 This can be overridden with the option `:error_on_ignore`, explained